 Please visit our Bulky Waste Collection page for details of what we can and cannot collect

-We charge for some special items such as brick fireplaces.
+We apply a separate process and charges for some special items such as brick fireplaces.
 Please use our Bulky Waste Enquiry form to request this service.

-When you place your request, you will receive an acknowledgement email to let you know we have received your request.
-When we have processed your request we will then issue a second email with a Collection Date.
+When you complete your order online for Standard or Large Electrical items, you will receive a notification to let you know we have received your request.
+When we have processed your request we will then contact you with a Collection Date.
 This is the day we will plan to collect your bulky waste.

 You should only present your waste the day before your Collection Date (please refer to your email).

 An exception to this is if your property has no outside place.
-Only in this case please leave your waste outside adjacent to your property
+Only in this case please leave your waste outside the front of your property

 Our service follows the legislation on the recycling of electrical items.
 We collect these items separately and pass them on to recyclers.
 This avoids them going to landfill.
 You will receive a separate email with a Collection Date for your large electrical items.